2. Understanding Topology

 6 + 9 (15) "Hello " + "world!"
 (Hello World) |

-arithmetic | These do what you’d expect them to do in basic maths. | - , * , / |
+| arithmetic | These do what you’d expect them to do in basic maths. | -, *, / |

 9 - 3 (6) |

-power | Can be used to calculate a number to the power of another number. | ** |
+| power | Can be used to calculate a number to the power of another number. | ** |

 3 ** 2 (9) |

-assignment operator | You’ve seen this already, it assigns a value to a variable.
+| assignment operator | You’ve seen this already, it assigns a value to a variable.
 They can also be combined with the arithmetic operators to add a number to the existing value.
 Note how combining them with an arithmetic operator will perform the operation on the value already stored in the variable, and then store the result back into the variable. |

-= += , -= etc. |
+=+=, -= etc. |

-my_var= 7; my_var+= 1 |
+my_var= 7;my_var+= 1 |

-equality operator | You’ve seen this too, it compares two operands, returning True if they are the same, and False if not. |
+| equality operator | This compares two operands, returning True if they are the same, and False if not. |

 == |